What Causes Stress and Anxiety?

-1. Biological and hormonal factors
+1. Biological and Hormonal Factors

 • Genetic predisposition

-• Nutrient deficiencies that affect neurotransmitters
+• Nutrient deficiencies affecting neurotransmitter function

-• Sleep disruption or low sleep quality
+• Poor sleep or disrupted sleep quality

-2. Psychological pressure and emotional load
+2. Psychological Pressure and Emotional Load

-• Workload and long-term responsibility
+• Heavy workloads or long-term responsibility

 • Perfectionism or self-imposed pressure